nrkressin123/aohrsi_final/README.md

 ## Detailed Explanation of ArcgisPro Model

-Through the Image classification wizard tool in arcgis pro which runs a supervised object based random trees classifier.
-The following images show the parameters used.
+Using the masked satellite image produced from the DeepLabV3+ model, we then import the data into ArcGIS Pro and use the Image classification wizard tool.
+This tool runs a supervised object based random trees classifier created by ESRI.
+The following images show the parameters we used for the classification wizard and sampling tool.

-We then classified which rooftops were green using ArcGIS Pro’s Classification Wizard.
+The workflow in ArcGIS Pro goes as follows: we created polygons representative of 'normal' and 'green' roofs.
+The number of features, and area of said features, were roughly equivalent for either class.
+The data we used is available in the **arcgis_data** directory.
+Then, we ran the Subset Features tool with a 80/20 train-test split.
+We then classified which rooftops were green using ArcGIS Pro’s Classification Wizard and the training data.
 However, one major limitation is that ArcGIS doesn’t let you save the trained classification model — meaning it can’t be reused on other images.
 Because of this, we couldn’t apply our model to a separate test image.
-Instead, we performed a train/test split within the same image, dividing the labeled data to simulate a proper accuracy assessment.
-This allowed us to evaluate the classifier’s performance even though the model couldn’t be saved or deployed.
+Instead, we assessed the model's performance within the same image on the test datat.
+This allowed us to evaluate the classifier’s performance even though the exact model's hyperparameters/weights couldn’t be saved or deployed.

 <img width="240" height="450" alt="1" src="https://github.com/user-attachments/assets/ca77207e-3b84-4d00-b69d-642b94c2481c" />
 <img width="240" height="1000" alt="2" src="https://github.com/user-attachments/assets/763c4250-e91e-4cb5-8e20-296c7a26b6c8" />